 A few weeks ago I traveled up to Suffern, NY to attend a Level 1 Functional Movement Screen (FMS) certification.
 The creators of the FMS – Gray Cook and Lee Burton – were teaching the course.

 I’ve gone to a lot of fitness workshops after changing careers from finance to fitness.
-Attending the FMS workshop may be the single most important action I’ve taken in my fitness career.
+Attending the FMS workshop may be the single most important action I’ve taken in my fitness career so far.
 Needless to say, I’m kicking myself for not doing it 5 years ago, but I probably wouldn’t have appreciated its significance back then.

 The Functional Movement Screen is a systematic approach to assessing movement to help identify dysfunctions before they cause injuries.
 The FMS is used by strength coaches, personal trainers, and medical professionals around the world.

 Gray Cook is one of the most influential minds in the fitness industry.
 As the fitness world better understands the role of movement as the foundation of proper exercise, Gray Cook’s influence will only grow.
 He is an accomplished physical therapist and strength coach who has worked with many top professional teams in a variety of sports and even elite military groups like the U.S. Navy Seals.